Henry, the Young King

 Henry Plantagenet, the Young King was born on the 28 February 1155 and was the eldest surviving son of King Henry II and Eleanor of Aquitaine.
 An elder brother, William, Count of Poitiers, who should have been his father's heir, had been born in Normandy, over a year before Henry on 17 August 1153, but died of a seizure at Wallingford Castle in April 1156 and was buried in Reading Abbey at the feet of his great-grandfather Henry I.

 Henry was described by contemporaries as a charming youth of striking beauty, tall, well proportioned and broad-shouldered, pale freckled skin, bright and blue eyes and the reddish-gold hair characteristic of the Plantagenet family.
+He was sent to live in the household of Thomas Becketwith whom he formed a strong attachment.
+The young Henry was reported to have said Becket showed him more fatherly love in a day than his father did for his entire life.

 At Montmirail in Maine in January 1169 King Henry II announced his intentions for the division of his vast dominions, the Young Henry, as his eldest son, was to receive England, Normandy, and Anjou, while Richard, the second surviving son was to inherit his mother's Duchy of Aquitaine.
 At the age of fifteen, during his father's lifetime, Henry was crowned King of England in June, 1170, to avoid a disputed succession.
 On 27 August 1172, he was married to Margaret of France, daughter of King Louis VII of France and his second wife, Constance of Castile, the couple had been betrothed since their infancy, in an an attempt to finally settle the quarel between the Counts of Anjou and the Kings of France over possession of the frontier district of the Norman Vexin, which Louis VII had acquired from Henry II's father, Geoffrey Plantagenet, Count of Anjou.